 6. Ultrasound machines

 Speaking of medical equipment – turns out Samsung makes a ton of it, including ultrasound machines.
 If you have or are expecting any little ones, we doubt you’ll have been looking at what brand of ultrasound machine the doctor was using, but who knew that Samsung was a major player in the medical equipment market!?
 They also do CT scanners, radiology scanners and…erm…pretty much everything you’d see in an episode of Grey’s Anatomy.

 At CES, Samsung unveiled some pretty revolutionary new technologies in the beauty industry that might change the way we groom.
 We weren’t that surprised that a tech giant like Samsung would want to start thinking about digital beauty as they have already conquered home appliances and the world of mobile (The Samsung Galaxy S8 is a serious game-changer).
 Although these products are in their infancy, the concepts are cool.
 The Lumini detects issues like oncoming spots and blemishes by taking high res pictures and sending them off to analysis via a complex algorithmic skincare database, while the S-Skin measures hydration and redness and then recommends personalised skincare products, which it can administer using a microneedle.
 These products come off the back of C-Lab, a company set up so that Samsung employees can explore their technical creativity and invent new products.

 8. Toilet seats

 This is one of our favs, ngl.
 Samsung have a whole range of digital toilet seats.
 We’re talking all the trimmings – a cheeky bidet, a deodorising function, heated toilet seat, a dryer for your nethers!
 The full works.
 Thank you Samsung for making personal hygiene cool again.
-I’m not sure this one will link up to your new S8.
 And don’t fret we know what to do if you drop your new S8 down the loo.